Swifterhtmler/Swifterhtmler/README.md

  👀 I’m interested in developing simple to use and functional websites and ios apps, that provide unique solutions to people using them.

- 🌱 I’m currently learning My SQL and MongoDb.
+ 🌱 I’m currently learning My SQL and MongoDB.

  📫 You can reach me trough email (linked in my portfolio).